Looking for more information about Trento, Italy? You’ve come to the right place.

 Chasing waterfalls more your style?
 The Cascada del Lupo path will have a special treat waiting you at the end.
 Rather see the power of water from underground?
 Hydrotour Dolomiti is an experience you won’t soon forget.

-*Note: I was hosted by Visit Trentino while visiting the area.
+*Note: I was hosted by Visit Trentino while visiting the area and this post contains affiliate links.
 All opinions are my own.

 Liked this post?
 Pin me below: